cfryerdev/workshope-mfe-react/README.md

 ## ▪️ Building the UI....

+Before we begin, lets make this a little easier on ourselves and ensure that only the host opens in a browser when we load the application stack.
+We do this by going into each `webpack.config.js` file in each remote (but not the host) and set the `open` property to `false` on line 20.

-For this example, we are going to just use something drop in and simple; bootstrap.
-Lets open the `host/src/` and add the file `routes.jsx` and add the followings line
+Next, we are going to just use a simple drop in router; Lets open the `host/src/` and add the file `routes.jsx` and add the followings line:

 ```
 import { Routes, Route } from "react-router";